We are extremely proud of having funded several high-quality research ideas.

 This research project will therefore 1) explore the lived experiences of people with SMI to identify motivations for and barriers to engaging in collaborative creativity through music-making; 2) work with adults with SMI and music facilitators to design and create a video prototype for a collaborative music-making system with supporting mobile App that can be used synchronously or asynchronously.
 This technology will strengthen existing relationships and bring together new creative communities.

-- Dr Caroline Waddington-Jones, Department of Music, University of York, PI
+- Dr Caroline Waddington-Jones, School of Arts and Creative Technologies, University of York, PI

-- Dr Anna Bramwell-Dicks, Department of Theatre, Film, Television and Interactive Media, Co-I
+- Dr Anna Bramwell-Dicks, School of Arts and Creative Technologies, Co-I

 People with severe mental illness (SMI) have poorer oral health compared to those without SMI.
 To reduce oral health inequality in this population, interventions and services need to be adapted by understanding population-specific factors relating to poor oral health.